太陽工業コラム

 Tambayama Village is rich in nature, surrounded by steep mountains.

-To create a new government building that integrates with the environment and is disaster-resistant,
+To create a new government building that integrates with the environment and is disaster-resistant.

-While utilizing concrete, the unique gentleness of wood was expressed.
+While utilizing concrete, the unique gentleness of wood was expressed; another testament to the natural beauty of Tambayama Village.

 Tsuruoka: